avocadopelvis/avocadopelvis/README.md

-- 👋 Hi, I’m elvis
+Hi, I’m elvis. 👋
-- 👀 I’m interested in Data Science.
+I’m a third year Information Technology undergraduate with a deep interest in Data Science.
-- 🌱 I’m currently learning Natural Language Processing & Deep Learning.
+I’m currently learning Natural Language Processing & Deep Learning to further my skills in this field.
+Other than Data Science, I have some experience in Web Development working with tools such as HTML, CSS, JavaScript & Flask.

 <!---